 Awareness is progress, right?
-We’re seeing mindsets shift as a society – business, medicine, education – every sphere of organizational life feels the difference and the pressure for change.
+Well, it can be, if we take the information and act on it.
+We’re seeing mindsets shift as a society – business, medicine, education, relationships – every sphere of life feels the difference and the pressure for change.
 We’re not going back to the old world – and more of us know it but aren’t sure what’s next.
 While organizations and institutional systems will either spend the next years attempting to shore up power and control (fail) or flex and flow experimenting with new models, what will our personal response to a VUCA world be?

 Cultures change when people do.
 So how do we handle our new collective awareness that living is a state of permanent uncertainty?
 Organizational instability is one pill to swallow, personal volatility – quite another.

 In seeking consolation and clarity for unanswerable questions, I often turn to the work of a trusted resource – author Pema Chodron.
 There’s nothing religious or mystical about the wise and practical advice that this American Buddhist nun offers.
 Her work inevitably reminds me that I’m anxious and frustrated because I’m looking outside and not inside for guidance.
 In case we need reminding – uncertainty is and always has been our human companion.

 In Living Beautifully (with Uncertainty and Change) Pema writes, “As human beings we share a tendency to scramble for certainty whenever we realize that everything around us is in flux.”
 Depending on our personality and experience, some of us make a great study of the ways we get and stay “organized.”
 We’re constantly trying to control what the Buddhists call “impermanence,” a state which most of us deeply resist.